-Minors in Spain have the right to education, and the schooling of minors is compulsory from age 6 to 16.
-This right is not explicitly ruled under Asylum Law but it is guaranteed by other regulations concerning aliens and minors.
+Children in Spain have the right to education, and the schooling of children is compulsory from age 6 to 16.
+This right is not explicitly ruled under Asylum Act but it is guaranteed by other regulations concerning aliens and children.